VBIndex/py_vb_toolbox/README.md

 ## ReHo

-Another interesting way to analyze the information can be using another index, that index is the ReHo index.
-The Regional Homogeneity index measures how similar the changes in the BOLD (Blood Oxygen Level Dependent) signal in a voxel (the three-dimensional equivalent of a pixel) are with respect to its immediate neighbors.
+The VB Toolbox also supports analysing data with the Regional Homogeneity (ReHo) index.
+The ReHo index measures the similarity between the Blood Oxygen Level Dependent (BOLD) signal of a voxel with respect to its immediate neighbors.

-This can be used along Hybrid, Volumetric or Temporal analysis, for this next example, the command for Volumetric analysis will be used:
+This can be used along Hybrid, Volumetric or Temporal analysis.
+For this next example, the command for Volumetric analysis will be used:

 ```bash
 vb_tool --data input_data/data.nii.gz --volmask input_data/volumetric_mask.nii.gz --volume --reho --output volumetric_output